dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq sc clustMono](/figures/sc_clustMonocle.PNG)

-*tSNE plot produced by explicitly setting the number of clusters to 9 and using the first 10 PCs (without any additional filtering)*
+*tSNE plot produced by explicitly setting the number of clusters to 9 and using the first 10 PCs (without any additional filtering).*

 Unsupervised clustering with SC3 enables users to specify the number of random datasets used in clustering, as such it is used to control the clustering complexity and hence computational time.
 By default, this parameter is set to 1000 when working with less than 2000 cells and to 50 when working with more than 2000 cells.
 Users can also use SC3’s inbuilt filtering options to further reduce noise by filtering out genes below and above certain dropout (zero value) percentage thresholds.
 Similarly to monocle, the number of clusters can be supplied by users or estimated with SC3.

 ![BingleSeq Bulk RNA-Seq sc clustSC3](/figures/sc_clustSC3.PNG)

-*tSNE plot produced by explicitly setting the number of clusters to 9 and 50 random datsets (nStart) (without any additional filtering)*
+*tSNE plot produced by explicitly setting the number of clusters to 9 and 50 random datsets (nStart) (without any additional filtering).*

 *Each tSNE plot in BingleSeq is generated using the package with which clustering was performed.